BLE-LTER/ble-handbook/handbook.md

 c.
 I also wonder since "Beaufort Lagoon Ecosystems LTER" appears amongst author names for every dataset, if we could just search once for that manually, and then have some code to parse the results.
 It should be a partial match, since we also have "Beaufort Lagoon Ecosystems LTER, Core Program" as an author.

 d.
 Or we could just manually search Google Scholar for every DOI associated with every revision of every BLE dataset.
 Ugh.
 This is the baseline result, which we'll use to evaluate the effectiveness of other approaches.

-How to get every DOI associated with every revision of every BLE dataset: one of counter's two result spreadsheets will give you this, see below.

 <a id="data-downloads"></a>
 ### Data downloads